kmrov/pebble-iridium/README.md

 # pebble-iridium
 Simple Iridium flare forecasting watchface for Pebble watch.
+Using data from http://heavens-above.com/